-The importance of the principle of equivalence – that prisoners are entitled to the same standard of healthcare as the general public without discrimination – is widely recognised including in the revised Standard Minimum Rules.
-Healthcare for prisoners should be delivered by the country’s national health service rather than by prison authorities or judicial institutions.
+The importance of the principle of equivalence – that people in prison are entitled to the same standard of healthcare as the general public without discrimination – is a principle enshrined in the Nelson Mandela Rules.
+Prison health should be public health: it should delivered by the country’s national health service rather than by prison authorities or judicial institutions.

-Overcrowding is an obvious cause of and contributing factor in many of the health issues in prisons, most notably infectious diseases and mental health issues.
-The latest data shows that 22 national prison systems hold more than double their capacity, with a further 27 countries operating at 150% – 200%.
+Overcrowding is an obvious cause of and contributing factor in many of the health issues in prisons, most notably infectious diseases, such as COVID-19, and mental health issues.
+The World Prison Brief, updated regularly, finds that 23 national prison systems hold more than double their capacity, with a further 29 countries operating at 150% – 200%.

 Rates of HIV/AIDS are much higher in prisons than in the general population.
 Infection spreads through needle-sharing among injecting drug users, tattooing and piercing, unprotected sex (whether consensual or rape), and poor standards of medical hygiene.